PoliticsPolitics

 colorado ballot.jpg

-DENVER – At least 12 Colorado voters in Mesa County had their mail-in ballots stolen, signed and cast at a postal box for the Nov.
-5 election, the Colorado Secretary of State announced Thursday.
+DENVER — At least 12 Colorado voters in Mesa County had their mail-in ballots stolen, signed and cast at a postal box for the Nov.
+5 election before the scheme was quickly discovered through the state's voter signature verification process, the Colorado Secretary of State announced Thursday.

-Of the fraudulent ballots discovered during Mesa County’s signature verification process, at least three were counted as votes with a fourth ballot almost getting verified by the county’s election division before a voter reached out after receiving a notification their ballot was cast without their knowledge.
+During an afternoon news conference, Secretary of State Jena Griswold said that of the fraudulent ballots discovered during Mesa County’s signature verification process, at least three were counted as votes with a fourth ballot almost getting verified by the county’s election division before a voter reached out after being notified their ballot was cast without their knowledge.

-She said her office was alerted to the “developing situation” on Wednesday.
+She said her office was alerted to the “developing situation” on Wednesday, adding a criminal investigation in Mesa County is now underway.

-When asked if there was a way to pull the three ballots that were counted from the tally or reverse those votes, Griswold responded it wouldn’t be possible under state law.
+When asked if there was a way to pull the three ballots that were counted from the tally or reverse those votes, Griswold responded Colorado's confidential ballot-casting process prevents election officials from doing so.

 The three voters whose ballots were fraudulently cast will receive new ballots, she said.